Osteoarthritis of the Knee

 Knee arthritis symptoms include stiffness and pain throughout the knee.
 Pain usually begins gradually and worsens over time as the condition progresses.
 Knee pain is usually most severe after periods of inactivity, such as first thing in the morning or after vigorous exercise.

-To learn more about treatments for knee arthritis, please complete the appointment request box or call 888-660-2663 to schedule a consultation with a Northwest Orthopaedic Specialists specialty-trained knee doctor.
+To learn more about treatments for knee arthritis, please request an appointment online, or call 888-660-2663.